umnikos/hexc/spec.md

 --> 5
 ```

 New words can be defined with the `def!` macro, or with the equivalent `: ... ;` syntactic sugar.
 ```
 [ 3 ] "a" def!
 : b 5 ;
 a b +
 --> 8
 ```
+Normal words are inlined and thus cannot have recursive definitions.

 New macros can be defined with the `defmacro!` macro, or with the equivalent `:: ... ;;` syntactic sugar.
 ```
 :: print-twice! dup print! print! ;;
 ```
-All words are inlined and thus cannot have recursive definitions.
+Macros are allowed to have recursive (even mutually recursive) definitions.

 A macro, when not given enough literal values to act, may force execution of regular words as well.
 ```